codarrenvelvindron/codarren.github.io/_drafts/Python_coding_useful_concepts.md

 And I thought I was rusty.

-But, the beauty of Python lies in its simple syntax.
+But, the beauty of Python lies in its simplicity.

 Didn't feel rusty at all !